Dhruv-2003/ethglobal-cannes25/backend/README.md

 # Cannes 25 Backend

-Simple TypeScript backend for hackathon with PostgreSQL and Prisma.
+TypeScript backend with Zen Mode automation for automated trading using Bun, Hono, Prisma, and PostgreSQL.

 ## Quick Setup